gritmind/semantic-annotation/README.md

 ## Contribution
-* Improve the performance model from previous research
+* Improve the model performance of previous research
 *